ArtemChebotko/cassandra4-audit-logging/README.md

 # Audit Logging

-## Learn how to use full query logging in Apache Cassandra®
+## Learn how to use audit logging in Apache Cassandra®

-Cassandra 4.x full query logging enables you to get the exact CQL query strings used by your client applications.
+Cassandra 4.x audit logging enables enterprises to track activity in their database.
 This information can be used for:
-- Analyzing poorly performing queries
-- Debugging queries that are producing incorrect results
-- Live traffic capture and replay
+- Regulatory compliance
+- Security compliance
 - Troubleshooting/Debugging

 **In this hands-on lab, you will:**
-- Enable and disable full query logging statically (in `cassandra.yaml`) and dynamically (using `nodetool`)
-- Learn features of the full query logging tool `fqltool`
-- Read and interpret full query logs
+- Dynamically enable/disable audit logging using `nodetool`
+- Statically enable/disable audit logging in `cassandra.yaml`
+- Configure logging properties

 _This hands-on lab is available on our [https://www.datastax.com/learn/whats-new-for-cassandra-4](https://www.datastax.com/learn/whats-new-for-cassandra-4) site, where you can find many more resources to help you succeed with Apache Cassandra._